it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 Method: Copy

-[pl tricky notion here, do we wanat the clients to set their preferences or do we want it on a per user basis?]

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.8

 ## Maturity Level 2

-- Develop a Strong Password Reset System -  Ideally, the Password Reset systems will leverage other known authenticators, such as confirming possession of a hardware token or a mobile device.
+- Develop a Strong Password Reset System -  The Password Reset systems will leverage access to email or other known authenticators, such as confirming possession of a hardware token or a mobile device.
+Email alone should be augmented by security questions.
 When you do ask questions for password resetting, base them on questions that are both hard to guess, hard to brute force, and are not available through social media or previous data breaches.
 Additionally, any password reset option must not reveal whether an account is valid, preventing username harvesting.

-[AMW: this one should be reworded to provided less background.
-Also, what about an email based password reset?
-Seems like that should be valid but the requirement seems to forget it. ]
-[pl:trimmed]

 Applies to: Web Components